tongyanxiang/MoD2/index.md

 ### passiveDetector

 Given the controller’s safe region (i.e, `safeRegion`) and probability threshold (i.e, `probThreshold`), the passiveDetector calculates the probability that estimated model parameter value falls within safe region by a cumulative distribution function (i.e, the CDF of normal distribution).
-An alarm will be given when the derived `probability` exceeds `probThreshold`.
+An alarm will be given when the derived `probability` does not exceed `probThreshold`.
 ```python
 def passiveDetector(self, B_k, P_k):